 These questions affect design decisions throughout development:

-- What is your user acquisition strategy?
+What is your user acquisition strategy?
 Organic growth, paid advertising, influencer marketing, or publisher support?
 Development should support your marketing approach.

-- What is your post-launch plan?
+What is your post-launch plan?
 One-time release, regular content updates, or live service?
 This dramatically affects architecture and team requirements.

-- What does success look like?
+What does success look like?
 Revenue targets, player counts, review scores, or something else?
 Define success metrics before launch so you can measure objectively.

 Team and Process

-These questions establish how you'll work together:
+These questions establish how you will work together:

-- Who are the key decision makers?
+Who are the key decision makers?
 Too many stakeholders slow everything down.
 Identify who has final say on design, art, and technical decisions.

-- How do you prefer to communicate?
+How do you prefer to communicate?
 Daily standups, weekly reports, or async updates?
 Establishing communication patterns early prevents friction later.

-- What is your approval process?
+What is your approval process?
 How quickly can you review and approve deliverables?
 Slow approvals are a hidden cause of timeline slippage.

-- Have you worked with external developers before?
+Have you worked with external developers before?
 First-time clients often underestimate their own time commitment.
 We can help set realistic expectations.

 Risk Assessment